denialromeo/4462-chess-problems/README.md

-## 3412 Chess Problems
+## 4462 Chess Problems

 In 1994, famed chess teacher [László Polgár](https://en.wikipedia.org/wiki/L%C3%A1szl%C3%B3_Polg%C3%A1r) published [*Chess: 5,334 Problems, Combinations, and Games*](https://www.amazon.com/Chess-5334-Problems-Combinations-Games/dp/1579129501/ref=tmm_hrd_swatch_0).
-Of these, 3,412 are "checkmate in two" problems.
+Of these, 4,462 are checkmate problems.

-In a bid to improve my own game, I plan to work through these problems at a languid pace, updating a simple database file as I go along.
-This will also likely be of value to other chess enthusiasts.

-I hope this project doesn't violate copyright.
-I consider it merely notes that I'm taking as I read.
-Please buy the book!

 ### Development Guide

+If you'd like to use these problems for your own project, simply download [problems.db](/chess-puzzle-recorder), an SQLite database file.
+Enjoy!

 This project has two parts - a chess puzzle recorder and a chess puzzle player.